Stability of Kadomtsev-Petviashvili multi-line solitons: Introduction

-In Section \ref{S:cauchy-kp}, we prove \eqref{E:intro-KP-ist} of Theorem \ref{T:intro-inverse} by the IST established in previous sections and a bilnear form computation \cite{W87, BC89}.
-Combining with the direct scattering theory \cite{Wu20, Wu21}, the Cauchy problem of the perturbed $ {\mathrm{Gr}(N, M)_{> 0}}$ KP solitons is solved and a uniqueness theorem (independent of $z_n$) is proved.
-These amount to a proof of Theorem \ref{T:intro-stability} simultaneously.
+In Section \ref{S:cauchy-kp}, we prove \eqref{E:intro-KP-ist} by the Lax pair approach.
+Combining with the direct scattering theory \cite{Wu20, Wu21}, the Cauchy problem of perturbed $ {\mathrm{Gr}(N, M)_{> 0}}$ KP solitons is solved and a uniqueness theorem (independent of $\{z_n\}$) is proved.
+These together amount to a proof of Theorem \ref{T:intro-stability}.